software-mansion/protostar/website/docs/tutorials/02-installation.md

 # Installation

-Protostar is a valuable tool for developing StarkNet smart contracts, and it is easy to install on Linux and Mac systems.
-In this section, we will walk through the process of installing and upgrading Protostar, as well as the requirements for using the tool.
+Protostar is easy to install on Linux and Mac systems.
+In this section, we will walk through the process of installing and upgrading Protostar.

 ## Requirements
 To use Protostar's dependency management commands, you must have git installed and added to your `$PATH` environment variable.